caseywdunn/course_bio_philosophy/readme.md

 - 35% Class presentation
 - 40% Responses to prompts
-- 25% Class participation
+- 25% Presentation

-The presentation will be 30 minutes (including questions) on a topic relevant to the graduate student's research.
+The presentation will be 20 minutes (including questions) on a topic relevant to the graduate student's research.
 It will be in the last class, or in the preceding two weeks depending on enrollment.

 There will be 4 prompts for questions throughout the course.
 The response is to be